boramohit/boramohit/README.md

 - 👋 Hi, I’m @boramohit
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning msc cs
+- 🌱 I had completed msc cs.
-- 💞️ I’m looking to collaborate on internship
+- 💞️ I’m looking to collaborate on new projects
+- Currently learning MERN stack course.
+- open for job.
 - 📫 How to reach me 9552641478 WhatsApp number

 <!---